 Blown up to a greater scale, these blocks can be scattered, stacked, and organized to create a giant pyramid, or a Wonderlandian receding hallway of triangles.
 Such a the public installation was recently on display at Design Touch 2015, sponsored by Tokyo Midtown.
 Kuma explained the significance of this work, saying that as park visitors arranged the blocks into furniture-like structures, the park becomes more and more welcoming, like home.

-These building blocks are available online for $70 a pop.
+These building blocks are available online starting at $75.